-Your Coach Day is a complete workout session which includes different elements providing you with a comprehensive training experience from warmup to cooldown.
-The intensity and focus of each Day varies throughout your Coach Week, based on your past performance and feedback.
-There are Coach Days containing Interval workouts which focus on improving your technique, as well as training sessions in which the focus is on beating your personal best time (PB).
-Should you need to adapt your Day, you can use the Quick Adapt feature.
+Your training session is a complete workout which includes different elements providing you with a comprehensive experience from warmup to cooldown.
+The intensity and focus of each workout varies throughout the week, based on your past performance and feedback.
+You can expect training sessions containing Interval workouts which focus on improving your technique, as well as sessions focused on beating your personal best time (PB).
+Should you need to adapt your training day, you can use the Adapt Today feature.

 Navigate this page to learn more about the following:

 It is important to warm up before any kind of exercise in order to avoid injury.
-The right warm up can even significantly boost your performance during your Freeletics trainings.
-Every Coach Workout will include the Dynamic Warmup, designed to prepare you for your Workout.
-It will activate not only your cardiovascular system, but also the interaction between your muscular and nervous system in your whole body.
+The right warm up can significantly boost your performance during your Freeletics trainings.
+Each training session will include a Dynamic Warmup, designed to prepare you for your workout.
+The warmup is meant to activate your cardiovascular system, as well as the the interaction between your muscular and nervous system.

 God Workouts are a given set of exercises which have to be completed in the exact same order and number as stated.
 The Coach assigns you either full or partial Workouts which can vary in terms of volume and focus.
 God Workouts are all about speed and trying to achieve a new PB (Personal Best).
 Do them as fast as possible, while trying to maintain a good quality of movement.

 Your Coach may plan partial Workouts as part of your training.
 For example, the Coach may give you Aphrodite 2/5.
 In this case, the standard Aphrodite Workout has 5 rounds, of which the Coach has assigned you 2 rounds to complete.
 The partial Workouts are very important for your personal progress.
 Your Coach optimizes the volume of your training to maximize its efficiency.
 This allows you to perform even faster and to quickly get used to the combination of exercises.
 Then you’re better prepared for the real challenge – when you have to face a full Workout later on.